-Vera Luciani designs bio-ponds, natural swimming pools and gardens inspired by patterns and shapes dictated by nature.
+Vera Luciani designs natural swimming pools and gardens inspired by patterns and shapes dictated by nature.

-She has been designing bio-ponds, bio-swimming pools and gardens for over 20 years, matching the natural context, in which both water and plants harmonize perfectly with the rest of the surroundings.
+She has been designing bio-ponds, natural pools and gardens for over 20 years, matching the natural context, in which both water and plants harmonize perfectly with the rest of the surroundings.

 Luciani redesigns outdoor areas, with her bio-ponds and natural swimming pools.
 She may add diving boards, waterworks or walking paths, decorating peripheral areas with dry-stone walls and steps, wood decks, pergolas or gazebos.
 The outdoors become the welcoming backdrop to everyday life in which to enjoy nature in all of its forms.

-A bio-pond is a natural swimming pool, an eco-sustainable water basin for swimming and where water plants and their microorganisms replace the use of chlorine.
+A natural swimming pool is an eco-sustainable water basin for swimming and where water plants and their microorganisms replace the use of chlorine.